firebase/extensions/firestore-bigquery-export/README.md

 If you create, update, delete, or import a document in the specified collection, this extension sends that update to BigQuery.
 You can then run queries on this mirrored dataset.

 Note that this extension only listens for _document_ changes in the collection, but not changes in any _subcollection_ nested within.
-You can, though, install additional instances of this extension to specifically listen to a sub-collection or other collections in your database.
+You can, though, install additional instances of this extension to listen to a specific sub-collection or other collection in your database.
+You can only listen on one specific collection or sub-collection at once (wildcards sub-collections are not supported).

 #### Additional setup